Covid-19 Layoffs in BC – What are the Rules?

-We are starting to see the economic impact of Covid-19 in BC, with industries like travel and many others in crisis over the course of one week.
-Layoffs are already happening, and more are expected.
-What the rules?
+We have seen the economic impact of Covid-19 in BC, with industries like travel and many others in crisis.
+Layoffs have been happening in many sectors, and more could be coming.
+What are the rules?
 The rules about temporary layoffs have been well-established in BC for many years.
-We are all anticipating that there could be changes coming, but as of March 22, 2020, no new law or policy has been rolled out.
+The BC government has recently provided some guidance on how these rules should be applied during the Covid-19 pandemic.
 With our courts closed, it will be some time before we will be able to predict how judges will view this issue, taking into account Covid-19’s health and economic impacts.

 (The blog is relevant only to non-union workers in provincially regulated industries in professions/occupations/industries covered by the Employment Standards Act.
 This information will apply to most non-union workers in BC.)